BrendonHenrique/Nuxt-TSX-Boilerplate/readme.md

 ## Creating Components

-There're some ways to access create Vuejs TSX Component using a lightweight theme support relaied by ChakraUI API, let's cover some of them.
+There're some ways to access create Vuejs TSX Component using a lightweight theme support relaied by ChakraUI API, lets cover some of them.

 ### Using with Typescript With this library